 Once freed of the threat of the Roman state, Christians quickly turned on each other.
 The early General Councils declared what dogma was “orthodox” and what wasn’t, and the guns of the Church turned to those considered “heretical.”
 Among the justifications for Christians going after Christians, were warnings against false teachers as found in Acts, the epistles of John, and in Jesus’ letters to the Asian churches at the beginning of Revelation.
 Warnings of false teachers were to be taken seriously.

 In medieval western Europe, Latin Christendom developed something of a heretical police-force; the now-infamous Inquisitions, which took off as a result of the Fourth Lateran Council (1215).
-The Lateran councils also led to the Albigensian Crusade in which papal forces actually marched to war against heretics.
-Papal and conciliar policies justified Christians persecuting other Christians, and some of them, in turn, looked forward to being martyred (perhaps most famously during the Hussite Wars (1420-1434).
+The Lateran councils also led to the Albigensian Crusade in which papal military forces actually marched to war against heretics.
+Papal and conciliar policies justified Christians persecuting other Christians, and some of them, in turn, looked forward to being martyred (perhaps most famously during the Hussite Wars between 1420 and 1434).

 Christianity in some parts of the world is being persecuted.
 Perhaps the best-known example of this is in China, where all religions are persecuted, even domestic religions such as Falun Gong.
 In the occidental world, however, Christianity is the majority religion and is no longer in any danger.
 The old sentiment of being “persecuted” lingers, even where no persecution exists.
 This is because Christianity, over the centuries, has perpetuated a feeling of being downtrodden.
 As Jesus had been rejected by the upper-classes of his day, and by the people of his own putative hometown, Christians feel they are in the same boat.
 Many Christians simply cannot help but identify with Jesus emotionally and see themselves as persecuted, whether or not they actually are.